 The Campaign for Innocent Victims in Conflict, the Open Society Institute and the International Crisis Group have also been involved in exchanges about the released documents.

-asking that the International Security Assistance Force provide us with reviewers, he said.
+publication, asking that the International Security Assistance Force provide us with reviewers, he said.
 That request remains open.
-However, the Pentagon has stated that it is not interested in 'harm minimization' and has not contacted us, directly, or
+However, the Pentagon has stated that it is not interested in 'harm minimization' and has not contacted us,

 A novel use of encryption by whistle-blowing website Wikileaks could challenge the legal system for years to come, according to an influential observer of the hacking community.